pauleveritt/pauleveritt.github.io/src/productive/ui/list_todos/index.rst

 #.
 Open ``app.py`` in the editor, if it isn't already opened.

 #.
-After the first route, add a second route with two errors and tonewo
+After the first route, add a second route with two errors and one
-   warnings:
+   warning:

    .. code-block:: python